Updated: February 1, 2026

 Algarve

-You will find several rental options, especially in the areas that are popular with expats renting in Portugal, including the Algarve’s capital, Faro, Albufeira, and Lagos.
+You will find houses and a range of rental options, especially in the areas that are popular with expats renting in Portugal, including the Algarve’s capital, Faro, Albufeira, and Lagos.
 If you are looking for a waterfront apartment for rent in the Algarve, Portugal, you’ll find an array of options.

 The monthly rental costs for an apartment in the Algarve’s Albufeira, as an example, are: